What Is an Anal Abscess?

 - Refraining from caffeinated beverages, as they tend to cause dehydration

 - Keeping the anal area clean and dry.
 Wash gently with warm soapy water, and pat dry.
+Also, consider using something like an isotonic douching solution.

 - Limiting the use of toilet paper, as wiping causes local inflammation.
 Please refrain from using baby wipes or medicated pads.